Net Worth

 Chris Jones is an American NFL defensive tackle for the Kansas City Chiefs with an estimated net worth of $35 Million.

 Over nine NFL seasons with the Kansas City Chiefs, Chris Jones tallied 207 tackles, 103 assists, and 80.5 sacks.
-He has earned around $90.2 million in salary and bonuses, averaging $10.02 million annually, alongside additional income from endorsement deals and community involvement.
+He has earned around $90.2 million in salary and bonuses, averaging $10.02 million annually, in addition to income from endorsement deals and community involvement.

 Quick Facts